Drop the Pilot: Mandy Moore version

-"Drop the Pilot" is a song recorded by American singer Mandy Moore, for her third studio album Coverage (2003).
+"Drop the Pilot" was covered by American singer Mandy Moore for her third studio album, Coverage (2003).
 Moore's version was released as the second single from her third album on 28 October 2003 through Epic Records.
-The song was written by Joan Armatrading and produced by John Fields.
+The song was produced by John Fields.

 Music video

 A video was produced as a demo for Kodak's Vision2 500T series motion picture film.
 It is included on the demo DVD for the Vision2 line of stocks and used as a product example projected from a print at Kodak product screenings.
 The video was directed by Nick DiBella.